jeniyat/StackOverflowNER/Readme.md

 This repository contains all the code and data proposed in the paper:  **Code and Named Entity Recognition in  StackOverflow.
 (ACL 2020)**.  [[Paper PDF](https://www.google.com)]

-Please check the `code/NER/` folder for the source code of our NER tagger.
+For the source code of our NER taggercheck the `code/NER/` folder.

-Please check the `resources/annotated_ner_data/` folder for our annotated data with software-domain named entities.
+For our annotated data with software-domain named entities check the `resources/annotated_ner_data/` folder.

 To cite the data or the code included in this repository, please use the following bibtex entry: